What Is The Glottis In A Frog

 Physiological Function: The primary function of the glottis is to regulate airflow to and from the lungs.
 Frogs breathe by a process called buccal pumping.
 First, the frog lowers its mouth floor, drawing air in through its nostrils.
 The nostrils then close, and the mouth floor rises, forcing air through the glottis and into the lungs.
 The glottis opens and closes in coordination with these movements, ensuring efficient air transfer.
 When vocalizing, the glottis works alongside the vocal cords (if present) to generate sound.
 The air expelled from the lungs passes through the glottis and vibrates the vocal cords, producing a sound that is amplified by the vocal sac in some species.

-Role in Cutaneous Respiration: While the glottis is essential for lung ventilation, it's important to remember that frogs also breathe through their skin, a process known as cutaneous respiration.
+Role in Cutaneous Respiration: While the glottis is essential for lung ventilation, don't forget to remember that frogs also breathe through their skin, a process known as cutaneous respiration.
 This is particularly important when frogs are submerged in water or during periods of inactivity.
 The glottis remains closed during cutaneous respiration, preventing air from entering the lungs and allowing gas exchange to occur directly through the skin.

 Trends and Latest Developments